Fliipzy/dat18c/LotsOfNumbers/README.md

 class is equal?

 **Exercise 4**

 Set up a couple of test routines, that is try to catch errors in your code.

 **Exercise 5**

+Rethink Exercise 1 – 4 so you can include objects, that only allows whole numbers (i.e. integers (int))